Testwell CMT++

 measures:

-* LOCcom / LOCphy) is outside of the recommended configuration limits.
+percentage (100 * LOCcom / LOCphy) is outside of the recommended

-errors there likely is based on the calculated complexity.
+how many errors there likely is based on the calculated

 - Summary counts of LOCphy, LOCbl, LOCpro, LOCcom,